Maryam-Nasseri/Fine-tuning-with-QLoRA/README.md

 - The first section: follow the process of simple fine-tuning with the BERT uncased model in this link
 - Set up the LoRA configuration as in `lora-config.py`
-- Set up the bitsandbytes configuration for quantisation
+- Set up the bitsandbytes configuration for quantisation as in `bnb_config.py`.